wn-doolittle/caliper-spec/caliper.md

 ### B.11 ReadingEvent DEPRECATED

-The Caliper [ReadingEvent](#readingEvent) models an actor reading textural content.
+A Caliper [ReadingEvent](#readingEvent) models an actor reading textural content.
 ReadingEvent is DEPRECATED and will be removed in a future version of the specification.
 It SHOULD NOT be referenced.

 #### IRI
 http://purl.imsglobal.org/caliper/ReadingEvent